 - Danger of oversimplifying and missing nuanced requirements, especially in heavily regulated industries like healthcare and finance.

 Combined Approach – Guess and check

 Ideally, we want the efficiency and simplicity of Method 2, but the accuracy and reliability of Method 1.
 To accomplish this, we have engagement leads work with business stakeholders to define new system requirements and cross-check them against artifacts such as current user guides.
 Once that is completed, the work is handed off to a technical lead who reviews the new behavior against the current system.
 The benefits of this approach are that:

 - Less code is ultimately written, as the business side ensures only essential behavior is brought forward.
 This leads to lower total development cost and a shorter schedule.

 - The existing compliance and functionality is maintained because developers ensure that nothing was overlooked.

-This approach to requirements gathering for a rewrite ensures that you get all the requirements right, as efficiently as possible.
+This approach to requirements gathering for rewriting legacy applications for a rewrite ensures that you get all the requirements right, as efficiently as possible.
 By documenting business needs and checking them against what the system actually is, we can make sure the right changes are made and secure cross-organizational confidence in the success of the modernization project.